Vaser Liposuction Side-Effects

 Swelling is one of the most common Vaser liposuction side-effects.
 However, following the post-operative care guidelines provided by your clinic will gradually reduce the amount of swelling after the procedure.

-In general, there are three things that are recommended to reduce post-operative swelling; this includes compression garments, lymphatic drainage massage therapy and anti-inflammatory medications prescribed by your cosmetic surgeon.
+In general, there are three things that are recommended to reduce post-operative swelling; this includes compression garments, lymphatic drainage massage therapy, and anti-inflammatory medications prescribed by your cosmetic surgeon.
+It is a good idea to discuss these post-operative recovery methods with your cosmetic surgeon or a member of his staff.

 Shortly after your procedure, your cosmetic surgeon will provide you with a compression garment.
 The compression garment can be described as a tight piece of cloth that will be wrapped around the treatment area.
 By using the compression garment, you can protect the treatment area and reduce the swelling caused by the procedure.
 Applying constant pressure on the treatment area will also promote the healing process.